Writing#

 ecomax.set_nowait("heating_target_temp", 65)

-from pyplumio.helpers.parameter import Parameter
+from pyplumio.helpers.parameter import Number

 ecomax = await conn.get("ecomax")

-heating_target: Parameter = ecomax.get("heating_target_temp")
+heating_target: Number = ecomax.get("heating_target_temp")

 result = heating_target.set(65)